neondatabase/website/content/docs/guides/prisma/prisma-connect.md

 To connect to Neon from Prisma:

-1. Add the following lines to `prisma/schema.prisma` to identify the data source and database URL:
+1. Add the following lines to your `prisma/schema.prisma` file to identify the data source and database URL:

    ```typescript
    datasource db {